icopy-site/awesome/docs/awesome/awesome-swift.md

 #### Keychain
 [back to top](#readme)

+* [GoodPersistence](https://github.com/GoodRequest/GoodPersistence) - 💾 GoodPersistence simplifies caching data in keychain and UserDefaults.
+Using a property wrappers.
 * [keychain-swift](https://github.com/evgenyneu/keychain-swift) - Helper functions for saving text in Keychain securely for iOS, OS X, tvOS and watchOS.
 * [KeychainAccess](https://github.com/kishikawakatsumi/KeychainAccess) - Simple wrapper for Keychain that works on iOS and OS X.
 * [Latch](https://github.com/endocrimes/Latch) - A simple Keychain Wrapper for iOS.